CiscoDevNet/awesome-webex/README.md

     * [spark-botkit-salesforce](https://github.com/asynchrony-ringo/spark-botkit-salesforce) - SalesForce bot built with Botkit (by asynchrony-ringo).
     * [spark-botkit-servicenow](https://github.com/asynchrony-ringo/spark-botkit-servicenow) - ServiceNow bot built with Botkit (by asynchrony-ringo).
 * PHP
-    * [botman-spark-demo](https://github.com/mpociot/botman-spark-demo) - Use BotMan in combination with Webex Teams (by mpociot).
+    * [botman-spark-demo](https://github.com/mpociot/botman-spark-demo) - Use BotMan in combination with the REST API (by mpociot).
 * Python
     * [ciscosparkapi bots](https://github.com/CiscoDevNet/ciscosparkapi/tree/master/examples) - Flask, webpy and pyramid bot examples (by cmlccie).
     * [My Hero](https://github.com/hpreston/myhero_spark) - Vote for your favorite superhero, deploy as a docker container on Mantl.io (by hpreston).